How Does an Air Fryer Work?

 You can virtually cook anything in an air fryer that you could in an oven.
 There are thousands of air fryer recipes available for just about every type of dish and food.
 With all that can be cooked in an air fryer, the question should be, what can’t you make in an air fryer?
 The answer to that is heavy liquids and sauces.
 This is the only thing you should avoid using in your air fryer as too much liquid can cause burning or can get into the components and damage the machine.

-If you choose to add oil, only use a little and the best and healthiest oils to use are olive, coconut, and avocado oil.
+If you choose to add oil, only use a little oil.
+The best and healthiest cooking oils to use are olive, coconut, and avocado oil.
 These are healthy and provide good nutrients as well as offering a good smoking point.
-Oils are not necessary with an air fryer but can add a little extra crunchiness if you desire.
+Oils are not necessary with an air fryer but the hot oil can add a little extra crunchiness if you desire.

 Making your favorite foods in an air fryer is simple, doesn’t require much preparation, and tastes delicious.
 Here are some of my best food choices for cooking in an air fryer.